jvasilakes/multi-modal-lingual-stance/README.md

  - `seaborn`
  - `qwen_vl_utils`
  - `yaml-kit`
+ - `nltk`

+Just run `pip install -r requirements.txt`

 ## Obtaining the Data

-The dataset is freely available at https://github.com/Leon-Francis/Multi-Modal-Stance-Detection/.
+We use the stance detection dataset from [Liang et al., 2024](https://arxiv.org/abs/2402.14298), which is freely available at https://github.com/Leon-Francis/Multi-Modal-Stance-Detection/.
 However, you'll need to hydrate the tweets and download the images yourself.